dagger/dagger/docs/learn/1003-get-started.md

 ### Define Input Values per Environment

 Our Dagger plan includes a number of references to `dagger.#Input` which inform the Dagger engine that the concrete value should be pulled from inputs.
-While some things such as the registry target we saw above can be expressed purely in CUE, others such as directories, secrets, and sockets are required to be explicitly defined as _inputs_ to ensure security.
+While some things such as the registry target we saw above can be expressed purely in CUE, others such as directories, secrets, and sockets are required to be explicitly defined as _inputs_ to protect against malicious code  being injected by third-party packages.
 If Dagger allowed such things to be stated in CUE, the entire package system could become a source of attacks.

 List the inputs Dagger is aware of according to our plan: